vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/01/001_medhAjananam/01_ye_triShaptAH.md

 *Trisaptā́s* is plainly used as the designation of an indefinite number,
 = 'dozens' or 'scores.'
 Supposing *śrutá* to signify one's acquired
-sacred knowledge, portion of *śruti*, ​it perhaps refers to the sounds
+sacred knowledge, portion of *śruti*, it perhaps refers to the sounds
 or syllables of which this is made up.
 If, on the other hand, *śruta*
 (as in vi.
 41. 1) means 'sense of hearing,' the *triṣaptās* may be the
 healthy hearers, old and young (so R.).
 R. prefers to regard *tanvàs* as